 is a Coaching Certification Instructor for the RRCA’s Coaching Certification program.
 He is a graduate of the University of Maryland and obtained his medical degree from Georgetown University School of Medicine in 1983.
 Following this he completed his urological surgery training at Brown University and is a Board Certified urological surgeon in a group private practice in Columbia, Maryland.
 Currently he is a Clinical Associate Professor of Surgery at the University of Maryland Medical School and is a Fellow in the American College of Surgeons.
 Bobby has served as Chairman for the Department Of Urology of the Johns Hopkins Hospital Affiliated Howard County General Hospital for over 10 years.
 Dr Gessler is an RRCA Certified Coach and Instructor and has USATF Level I and Level II coaching certifications in the endurance and combined events respectively as well as being a certified Level I Course instructor for the USATF.
 For his athletes, he uses FMS studies and is an FMS certified evaluator.
 For the past 10 years, Bobby has been a coach of the Howard County Junior Striders program and is the Cross Country coach and assistant track coach for the Institute of Notre Dame in Baltimore City.
 He also serves as program coordinator for an accomplished adult running group in Howard County Maryland affectionately known as “ Bobby’s Babes and Buds.” (photo coming soon)

-is a Coaching Certification Instructor for the RRCA’s Coaching Certification program.
+Cari Setzler, DVM is a Coaching Certification Instructor for the RRCA’s Coaching Certification program.
 She earned a Bachelor’s of Science in Biology at Aquinas College while earning All-American Honors 8 times and was national runner up in the indoor 1000 meters.
+In 2014 she was inducted into the Aquinas College Athletic Hall of Fame.
 Cari then continued on to Michigan State University where she earned her Doctor of Veterinary Medicine Degree.
-She is also a certified level II USATF endurance coach and is certified in running mechanics through Newton Running.
+She is RRCA level II certified, level II USATF endurance coach, level II USTAFFCA in sprints and hurdles as well as she is certified in running mechanics through Newton Running.
 In 2010, she co-founded Fast Finish coaching where she has helped athletes ranging from the first time 5k runner to the Olympic trials hopeful reach their goals.
-Cari also directs the Health Bridge Road Runners and is the assistant girls track and field coach at Johnsburg High School.
-She has practiced small animal medicine at The Animal Hospital of McHenry since 2004, while managing The Running Depot in Crystal Lake, IL.
-Cari and her husband Chris, dog Balin, Cats Peek, Annie, and horse Cascade now live in Wonder Lake IL.
-In her spare time Cari enjoys using her ham radio license (N8LIG) and is a weather spotter, and continues to train and compete in the Chicago Area Runner’s Association circuit and in national level USATF and USAT events.
+Cari also directed the Health Bridge Road Runners from 2009-2013 and was the assistant girls track and field coach at Johnsburg High School from 2009-2012.
+She practiced small animal medicine at The Animal Hospital of McHenry for 10 years while managing and directing marketing, sales, and inventory at The Running Depot in Crystal Lake, IL.
+She has recently joined the corporate sector as a Key Account Manager for Vetsource.
+Cari has written running based articles that have been published in Runners World, Running Times, Women’s Running, Chicago Athlete and New York Times.
+Cari and her husband Chris, dogs Watson and Crick, cat Domino, and horse Cascade now live in Harvard IL.
+In her spare time Cari enjoys using her ham radio license (N8LIG) and is a weather spotter, and working on her hobby farm.
+Her coaching philosophy: “Helping individuals become the best versions of themselves, using running as the vehicle, allowing for personal accountability.”